jargv/plumbus/README.md

 ```

 However, if (at most) one return does *not* implement this
-interface, then that return value will be encoded to json
+interface, then that return value will be encoded to the
-instead, by using the standard encoding/json package
+response body as json instead, by using the standard
-(supporting other types in the future is possible).
+encoding/json package (supporting other types in the future
+is possible).

 ## Errors
 If a function returns an error (must be the last return